keenlabs/Keen-Docs/source/data_analysis/data_analysis.rst

    interval
    meta_analysis

-We are building a set of analysis APIs so you can use your data in whatever way you want.
-You can build a custom dashboards or real-time workflows.
+We are passionate about building a powerful analysis API so you can get the most out of your data.
+Our services could be the building blocks for your new custom dashboard or a real-time workflow.
+I'm sure you'll think of even more uses we haven't considered yet :)

 Here is the inventory of tools we've built so far.
+We'd love to get your feedback or ideas about what to build next.
+Let us know at team@keen.io.

 * :doc:`metrics` - Answer questions about events that happened over a single period of time.
 Example: The number of users that signed up last month.
 * :doc:`series` - Analyze data over a period of time broken into smaller periods of time.
 Example: The number of users that signed up each day last week.